Viruses are extremely complex little inconveniences or a major health disruptor. This coverage is a discussion in general.

 Antibiotics must be reserved for strict use when life and health preserving is necessary.
 Use antibiotics ONLY when medically directed to do so!

-Now do you see that there ain’t nothin’ simple about a virus.
-What is simple is keeping your body in homeostatic health in readiness for viral engagement.
+What can you do?
+Keep your body in homeostatic health in readiness for viral engagement.